vivekmaru13/udacity_self_driving_car/P2-Advanced_Lane_Lines/README.md

 * Thresholding : Create a threshold binary image using gradients or color transformation or combination of both.
 * Perspective Transform: Create bird-eye view like image by applying perspective transform.

+![Perspective transform][image3]
-* Detect lane pixels and fit to find the lane boundary.
+* Lane lines boundary: Detect and fit to find the lane boundary using lane pixels.
-* Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
+* Curvature and reverse wrap: Determine the curvature of the lane and vehicle position with respect to center of the road and warp the detected lane boundaries back onto the original image.

-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+![Final image][image4]

+---
+#### Pipeline Videos

+* Pipeline Video: Please find the main project [video][video1]
+* Extra pipeline [video][video2] with shadows and curvature